-As well as a paycheck, your family may also have lost health insurance when a member was sent to prison, or maybe you didn't previously have health insurance.
-Medical care is important for you and your children!
-If you do not have health insurance, you may be able to use one of Wisconsin's health care programs.
+As well as a paycheck, the family may also have lost health insurance when a member was sent to prison, or maybe they didn't previously have health insurance.
+Medical care is important for the caregiver and her children!
+If she does not have health insurance, she may be able to use one of Wisconsin's health care programs.
 These insurance programs for low-income families and individuals are available through the Wisconsin Department of Health and Family Services.